Please be informed HealthConnexion has moved to #11-08

 What is a Frozen Shoulder?

 Frozen shoulder, also known as adhesive capsulitis, is where pain and stiffness are felt in the shoulder joint.
 This mostly affects adults between the ages of 40 and 60.
-Also, having diabetes is a risk factor.
+The condition is also more prominent in those with Diabetes.

 The shoulder joint consists of connective tissue that links tendons, ligaments, and bones.
-When this capsule of connective tissue thickens, joint movement becomes restricted.
+When this capsule of connective tissue thickens and tightens around the joint, movement becomes restricted.
 Frozen shoulder can be brought on by a period where the shoulder is immobilized because of a fracture or surgery.

 What are the symptoms of a Frozen Shoulder?